 - The sunflowers are expected to peak Saturday July 14th.

-- Access to the sunflowers is FREE and for people to enjoy, which we did!
+- Access to the sunflowers is FREE and for people to enjoy.
 Check out the above website for directions and a map on where to park.

 - After they peak, the sunflowers will be harvested and the City of Raleigh will use the biodiesel that is produced … which is great to hear!